Silver

 Silver nanoparticles are considered as unstable under environmental conditions.
 A variety of processes leads to the dissolution or to modifications of the particle surface.
 In this respect, both the environmental conditions as well as the particle characteristics determine whether and how quickly these processes occur.

 Reinhart, A. Rechtliche Implikationen zur Verwendung von Nanopartikeln in Lebensmitteln und Kosmetika.
-Journal of consumer protection and food safety2008, https://doi.org/10.1007/s00003-008-0353-5.
+Journal of consumer protection and food safety 2008, https://doi.org/10.1007/s00003-008-0353-5.

 1.